 Funny

-Probably, one of the most favorable ways to start an essay.
-A funny story or a reference can set a mood for your paper and cover a major issue.
+It is probably one of the most favorable ways to start an essay.
+A funny story or a reference can set the mood for your paper and cover a major issue.

 Example: